luciopaiva/witchcraft/README.md

 * `~/.js/google.com.js`
 * `~/.js/www.google.com.js`

-And it returns a bundled version of all scripts it could find, ready to be executed by the extension.
+And it returns a bundled version of all scripts it can find, ready to be executed by the extension.
 If there were a `com.js` and a `www.google.com.js`, the resulting script would be a concatenation of them.

 Defunkt's original dot.js server ran over HTTPS, since Chrome complains if you request something over HTTP on a HTTPS page.
 This is called "mixed content" (see [this explanation](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content)).